Shares fall in Asia after no deal in China-US trade talks

 “Further trade talks cannot remedy the sharply increased uncertainty over Chinese and regional growth,” Mizuho Bank said in a report.
 “Meanwhile, the escalation in tariffs is also likely to undermine the global growth outlook (and) create more acute pressures on global equities,” it said.

-ENERGY: U.S. benchmark crude oil was flat at $61.66 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: U.S. benchmark crude oil added 1 cent to $61.67 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 3 cents to $61.70 on Friday.
-Brent crude, the international standard, gained 28 cents to $70.90 per barrel.
+Brent crude, the international standard, gained 24 cents to $70.86 per barrel.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.